meetanshitest/demostoretesting/README.md

 2. TypeScript: While Playwright supports JavaScript, using TypeScript offers strong typing and improved code maintainability.
 TypeScript enhances developer experience with features like type checking and code completion.
 Playwright Library:

-3. Playwright: The core library of Playwright provides a unified API for interacting with Chromium, Firefox, and WebKit browsers.
+3.Playwright: The core library of Playwright provides a unified API for interacting with Chromium, Firefox, and WebKit browsers.
 It allows you to:

-3.1.
-Launch browsers
+1. Launch browsers
-3.2.
-Navigate to web pages
+2. Navigate to web pages
-3.3.
-Interact with web page elements
+3. Interact with web page elements
-3.4.
-Capture screenshots
+4. Capture screenshots
-3.5.
-Run tests in a headless or headed mode
+5. Run tests in a headless or headed mode
-3.6.
-Additional Tools (Optional):
+6. Additional Tools (Optional):

-3.7.
-Testing Frameworks: Playwright works well with various testing frameworks like Jest, Mocha, or Jasmine for organizing your tests and providing assertions.
+    1. Testing Frameworks: Playwright works well with various testing frameworks like Jest, Mocha, or Jasmine for organizing your tests and providing assertions.

-3.8 .
-Page Object Model (POM): POM is a design pattern for structuring your test code to represent web page components and their interactions.
+    2. Page Object Model (POM): POM is a design pattern for structuring your test code to represent web page components and their interactions.
 This improves code readability and reusability when testing web applications.

 <!--- 3.
 Axe Builder (Accessibility Testing): The @axe-core/playwright library (Axe Builder) integrates with Playwright for automated accessibility testing.
 It helps you analyze web pages for WCAG (Web Content Accessibility Guidelines) compliance.
 -->